bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Arzela/">Cesare Arzelà</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ladd-Franklin/">Christine Ladd-Franklin</a>
+: An American psychologist, logician and mathematician who was one of the earliest women to work in American universities.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Zolotarev/">Egor Ivanovich Zolotarev</a>
 : A Russian mathematician who produced fundamental work on analysis and number theory.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Floquet/">Achille Marie Gaston Floquet</a>
+: A French mathematician who worked on mathematical analysis, especially in the theory of differential equations.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Greenhill/">Alfred George Greenhill</a>
 : George Greenhill became Professor of Mathematics at the Royal Military Academy at Woolwich.
 His main work was on Elliptic Functions but he published widely on applications of mathematics to practical problems.